 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Overarching Need as identified in SHMES has a strong in-house system of supports with targeted assistance for those who CNA Section 3.2 ualify based on state guidelines.
-While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continue to struggle greatly in the classroom in terms of closing achievement gaps/demonstrating growth in math.
+Overarching Need as identified in CNA Section 3.2 SHMES has a strong in-house system of supports with targeted assistance for those who qualify based on state guidelines.
+While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continued improvement is necessary in terms of closing achievement gaps/demonstrating growth in math.
 Root Cause # 1 Need for an established set of systems, processes, and procedures which promote academic achievement and growth for all students.
 Fidelity in implementation of Tier 1 instructional practices through the use of the Fayette County Instructional Framework.
-Goal During SY 2022-23, we will increase the number of students by 2% who perform at level 3 or 4 in Mathematics, as measured by the GA Milestones in grades 4 and 5.
-STAR performance in grades 1-3 (proficient and distinguished) will increase by 2%.
+Goal By May 2025, students who perform at level 3 and 4 (combined) will increase by 2% as measured by the Math Georgia Milestones in grades 3 through 5.
+By May 2025, STAR Math performance in grades 1-2 (proficient and distinguished) will increase by 2%.

-Action Step Teachers will continue implementation of high leverage Tier I instructional practices and

-formative instructional practices.

-Funding Sources N/A

-Subgroups Economically Disadvantaged

-Foster

-Homeless

-English Learners

-Migrant

-Race / Ethnicity / Minority

-Student with Disabilities

-N/A

-Immigrant

-Systems Coherent Instruction

-Effective Leadership

-Professional Capacity

-Family and Community Engagement

-Supportive Learning Environment

-Success Criteria for STAR math administration Fall/Mid-Year/Spring and GMAS Spring, DIBELS, GKIDS

-Implementation

-Success Criteria for Impact on Measurable student growth and achievement as noted in formative and summative

-Student Achievement assessment data.

-Position/Role Responsible Teachers, administratiom

-Timeline for Implementation Weekly
+Action Step Continued implementation of high leverage Tier I/Formative instructional practices and differentiation while following the Fayette County Instructional Framework.
+Funding Sources N/A Subgroups Economically Disadvantaged Foster Homeless English Learners Migrant Race / Ethnicity / Minority Student with Disabilities N/A Systems Immigrant Coherent Instruction Effective Leadership Professional Capacity Family and Community Engagement Supportive Learning Environment Method for Monitoring Implementation Collaboration/observation by administration in classrooms/during PLC time Method for Monitoring Effectiveness EOG Milestones 4-5, STAR Math 1-5, Savvas Diagnostics K-5, Successmaker K-5, formative/summative/common assessments Position/Role Responsible Timeline for Implementation Teachers, administration, Instructional Coach, district content coordinators Weekly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Continued implementation of bi-weekly Professional Learning Communities will use

-student data to create and monitor PLC goals that align with school and district goals.
+Action Step Continued implementation of weekly Professional Learning Communities in Math using student data to create and monitor PLC goals that align with school/district strategic plan.

 Funding Sources N/A

-Subgroups Economically Disadvantaged
+Subgroups Economically Disadvantaged Foster

-Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Effective Leadership

 Professional Capacity

 Family and Community Engagement

 Supportive Learning Environment

-Success Criteria for STAR math administration Fall/Mid-Year/Spring and GMAS Spring, GKIDS
+Method for Monitoring Collaboration/observation by administration in classrooms/during PLC time

 Implementation

-Success Criteria for Impact on Measurable student growth and achievement as noted in formative and summative

-Student Achievement assessment data.
+Method for Monitoring EOG Milestones 4-5, STAR Math 1-5, Savvas Diagnostics K-5, Successmaker

+Effectiveness K-5, formative/summative/common assessments

 Position/Role Responsible Teachers, administrators, Instructional Coach, district staff

 Timeline for Implementation Weekly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Professional Learning through the county math department in providing engaging lessons to students, implementing the scope and sequence, and teaching standards to the appropriate DOK.
+Action Step Monthly data driven professional learning focused on effective data-driven instruction and establishing a supportive/effective learning environment.

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Effective Leadership

 Professional Capacity

 Family and Community Engagement

 Supportive Learning Environment

-Success Criteria for STAR math administration Fall/Mid-Year/Spring and GMAS Spring, GKIDS
+Method for Monitoring Collaboration/observation by administration in classrooms/during PLC time

 Implementation

-Success Criteria for Impact on Measurable student growth and achievement as noted in formative and summative

-Student Achievement assessment data.
+Method for Monitoring EOG Milestones 4-5, STAR Math 1-5, Savvas Diagnostics K-5, Successmaker

+Effectiveness K-5, formative/summative/common assessments

 Position/Role Responsible Teachers, administrators, Instructional Coach, district staff

-Timeline for Implementation Monthly
+Timeline for Implementation Weekly